LiveSquid/Wave-Defense-Game/README.md

 # :video_game:Controls:video_game:
 Use WASD to move |
 Use Space to Jump |
-Use Left Click to Attck |
+Use Left Click to Attack |
 Use Right Click to Combo (once unlocked)

 # :green_circle:Tips and Tricks:green_circle: